Flamenco/stackeditpro/Features.md

 Links use the document or folder id;  Renaming or moving a document will not break the link.

 ## Language Support
 We have added support for setting your language.
-You can access the language select under `sidebar/actions/set language
+You can access the language select under `sidebar : actions : set language`

+Languages are stored as a browser setting, not a workspace setting.

 > Not all forms and menus have been translated yet.